 Teacher:

-Let's explore the word "dew".
+Let's explore the word "sundew".
 What did you see?
-(SLIDE №10 + video)
+(SLIDE No. 10 + video)

-Pustoutova Maria's message about the sundew:
+Message from Maria Pustoutova about sundew:

-What are the characteristics of these plants?
+What are the features of these plants?

 Why do shrubs grow poorly in a swamp?

-(Due to high humidity, unstable footing)
+(Due to high humidity, unstable support)

-How do you understand this proverb?
+How do you understand this saying?

-And what other animals can live in a natural community - a swamp?
+What other animals can live in a natural community - a swamp?

-What birds can be seen here?
+What birds can you see here?

-What do these birds have in common?
+What do these birds have in common in appearance?

 Message about the sandpiper (Nazimov Ivan) (SLIDE No. 12)

-Message about the bittern (Mishina Alina)
+Message about bittern (Mishina Alina)

-12. Drawing up food chains (SLIDE No. 13)
+12. Drawing up power circuits (SLIDE No. 13)

 14. Fill out the self-assessment sheet.

-15. House. assignment: teacher pp. 83-85, notebook No. 30
+15. Home assignment: student pp. 83-85, notebook No. 30

 16. Parable